vladthecodeimpaler/floatingMenu/README.md

 [**DEMO**](https://vladthecodeimpaler.github.io/floatingMenu/)

-icons (optional) - you can use your favourite font package, just provide the icon class in the icon parameter
+icons (optional) - you can use your favourite font package, just provide the icon class in the icon parameter. <br />
 note! the demo is using [ionicons](http://ionicons.com/)

 **Example usage**